fabyniemeyer/resume/fniemeyer.md

 2011
 - Program management of public funding/finances, all 40+ volunteers and coordination of 30 animal adoption fairs.
 - In partnership with Belo Horizonte City Hall & Centre For Control of Zoonosis, the project aimed to find a house for homeless pets & educate for responsible pet ownership.
-- Achieved increase in rate of animal adoption, resulting in over 240 adoptions.</br></br>
+- Achieved increase in rate of animal adoption, resulting in over 240 adoptions.
+- Updated key stakeholders on program status, KPIs and metrics. </br></br>

 **Co-founder**
 *Gato Negro Collective*